RipcordSoftware/lazyflatset/README.md

     <script data-plotly="craigminihan:71" src="https://plot.ly/embed.js" async></script>
 </div>

-set::set is implemented as a binary tree (ordered sparse nodes), std::unordered_set as a hash table (unordered vector) and lazyflatset (unordered/ordered/ordered vector).
+set::set is implemented as a binary tree (ordered sparse nodes), std::unordered_set as a hash table (unordered vector) and lazyflatset as hybrid vectors (unordered/ordered/ordered vectors).

 For insert and lookup tests we would always expect unordered_set to perform very well.
 The chart above shows that for the descending and full shuffled cases lazyflatset approaches std::unordered_set performance.
 In the partial shuffle test performance is roughly equivalent to std::set.